 Sue Mah MHSc., RD

-Sue is a Registered Dietitian and President of Nutrition Solutions, a company specializing in nutrition communications.
+Sue is the 2017 Dietitian of the Year and and President of Nutrition Solutions, a company specializing in nutrition communications.
 As one of Canada’s leading nutrition writers and a nutrition trends expert, Sue is a pro at translating nutrition science into insightful business advice and practical healthy eating advice for consumers.

 Sue has authored national resources on key nutrition issues including trans fat, sodium, and obesity prevention.
 Her nutrition columns appeared regularly in consumer and trade publications such as Best Health and Canadian Restaurant and Food Service News.
 She was selected as the content writer for the Canada’s Food Guide.

 In her role as a consultant and media spokesperson, Sue has helped to educate Canadians about innovative functional foods and nutrition trends.
 She has participated on Nutrition Advisory Boards for numerous clients, helping to shape communication and media strategies, and lend expertise to issues management.